Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Introduction

-Temperature estimation can be performed in either sparse or dense settings~\cite{li2019robust,ranjan2016thermalsense,wei2020low,ghassemi2018best,lin2019thermal,somboonkaew2020temperature}.
-Sparse settings occur when a camera's frame captures only a few individuals in it's field of view (FOV), while dense settings involve multiple persons situated in close proximity, engaging in activities such as sitting, standing, or walking.
-Currently, a significant portion of research on temperature estimation from thermal images focuses on sparse settings.
-However, real-world scenarios, such as offices, movie theaters, classrooms, labs, and airports, often present dense settings where the risk of disease transmission is heightened.
-Consequently, continuous non-invasive monitoring methods are required to address these settings.
-Hence, developing a non-invasive temperature estimation technique specifically tailored for dense settings is imperative.
+Temperature estimation can be performed in sparse or dense settings~\cite{li2019robust,ranjan2016thermalsense,wei2020low,ghassemi2018best,lin2019thermal,somboonkaew2020temperature}.
+Sparse settings refer to scenarios where a camera's field of view (FOV) captures only a few individuals, while dense settings involve multiple people in close proximity, engaging in activities such as sitting, standing, or walking.
+Most existing research on thermal image-based temperature estimation focuses on sparse settings.
+However, real-world environments—such as offices, classrooms, airports, movie theaters, and laboratories—often present dense settings where the risk of disease transmission is significantly higher.
+This underscores the need for continuous, non-invasive monitoring methods tailored to dense settings.
+Developing effective temperature estimation techniques for these complex scenarios is therefore critical.